Charts

 }

-elem (d dashboard) navUnits(s Settings) {
+elem (d dashboard) unitNav(days int) {

 <ul>

-~(for _, unit := range []driver.Units{driver.Metric, driver.Imperial} {
+~(for _, units := range []driver.Units{driver.Metric, driver.Imperial} {

 <li>